Naughty or nice, SantaCon revelers descend on New York

-NEW YORK Thousands of merrymakers dressed like Santa Claus and his elves took to the streets of New York on Saturday for the annual pub crawl known as SantaCon, a Yuletide rite with a reputation for inspiring bad behavior among the revelers.
+NEW YORK Hundreds of merrymakers dressed like Santa Claus and his elves assembled in a Brooklyn park on Saturday morning to begin the annual pub crawl known as SantaCon, a Yuletide rite with a reputation for inspiring bad behavior among the revelers.

-While some bar owners reported respectful crowds of red-and-white clad partiers, social media was alive with photos of Santas mooning motorists, passed out in doorways, and urinating on the street.

-But thankfully, said bar manager Carlos Virgil, those particular Santas did not show up at Viva Tor in Brooklyn's hip Williamsburg neighborhood.

-"We had a safe event for everybody, and I'm happy about that because in the past, SantaCon has had a bad reputation," said Virgil, whose bar hosted more than 1,000 Santas and elves as an official SantaCon destination.

-More than 14,000 people signed up to participate on the SantaCon NYC Facebook page.
+Organizers expect thousands of others eventually to join the day-long party, with more than 14,000 people signing up to participate on the SantaCon NYC Facebook page.

+Terance McNamara, 25, of Hoboken, New Jersey, was one of the early birds who gathered in the New York borough's hip Williamsburg neighborhood dressed in a bright red Santa suit to start a day of bar-hopping.

-"I'm just here to have fun and be a part of something," said a Santa-suited Terance McNamara, 25, of Hoboken, New Jersey.
+"This is my first SantaCon so I wanted to see what they do in the beginning," said McNamara, who works in pharmaceutical marketing.
+"I'm just here to have fun and be a part of something."

 Last year, some city officials urged bar and restaurant owners to boycott the event for fear of rowdiness, vomiting and public urination, which has marred some of the events in the past.
 But the backlash appears to have eased as organizers have worked to re-brand the event as a good-spirited fundraiser for charity.